WATER QUALITY & ENVIRONMENT

 MONITORING WATER QUALITY

 The Association is part of the New Hampshire Department of Environmental Services (DES) Volunteer Lake Assessment program.
 This program monitors the water quality of our lake.
 Water samples are taken during June, July, and August.
-The samples are analyzed at the DES lab and a report is issued each year.
-More NH lakes water quality information is available here.
+The samples are analyzed at the NHDES lab and a report is issued each year.
+Additional water quality information is available from NH LAKES and via this outstanding NHDES Lake Information Mapper.

 We are always looking for help.
 For more information or to volunteer contact program coordinator Barbara Green.